brillout/goldpage/docs/readme.template.md

 and supports all app types
 (so-called "SPA", "MPA", "SSR", "static website", ...).

-Goldpage is a small (but powerful) tool that makes it easy to create a frontend.
-It works with any view library, such as React or Vue.
+Goldpage is a small (but powerful) tool that makes it easy to create a frontend with a modern view library, such as React or Vue.

 You define so-called page configs